capactio/capact/docs/investigation/multi-cluster/README.md

 ### Consequences

-To reduce the boilerplate and support multi-cluster in Capact, following items needs to be resolved:
+To reduce the boilerplate and support multi-cluster in Capact, the following items need to be resolved:

-1. Remove `cap.attribute.containerization.kubernetes.kubeconfig-support` from **attributes**.
+1. Remove `cap.attribute.containerization.kubernetes.kubeconfig-support` from **attributes**,
-2. Merge the `cap.type.containerization.kubernetes.kubeconfig` to `cap.core.type.platform.kubernets` as we don't have the [Type composition](https://capact.io/docs/feature/type-features#type-composition) yet.
+2. Merge the `cap.type.containerization.kubernetes.kubeconfig` to `cap.core.type.platform.kubernets` as we don't have the [Type composition](https://capact.io/docs/feature/type-features#type-composition) yet,
 3. Use Policy to inject other `cap.core.type.platform.kubernets`.
-We already use such approach for AWS and GCP credentials.
+We already use such approach for AWS and GCP credentials,
 4. Add option to use `inject.requiredTypeInstances` via artifact name in Workflow Policy.
-This will solve https://github.com/capactio/capact/issues/538 as we will do that via Policy instead.
+This will solve https://github.com/capactio/capact/issues/538 as we will do that via Policy instead,
-5. Solve [Support setting relations for optional TypeInstances in workflows](https://github.com/capactio/capact/issues/537) issue but also take into account TypeInstances from the `requires` section.
+5. Solve [Support setting relations for optional TypeInstances in workflows](https://github.com/capactio/capact/issues/537) issue, but also take into account TypeInstances from the `requires` section.

 ## Possible implementations